Pubudini123/pi-test-framework/README.md

-# GenAI Application Builder - Test Automation Framework
+# Test Automation Framework using Javascript

 This project is a sample test automation framework for the GenAI Application Builder using JavaScript, Selenium WebDriver, Mocha/Chai, and GitHub Actions for CI.